Carrie looking at the waves in Laguna

 One of the 12 best things to do in Laguna Beach is obviously, to go to the beach!

-While the Main Beach can get pretty crowded at times, it remains one of the most exquisite spots in Southern California.
+While the Main Beach can get pretty crowded at times, it’s still one of the most exquisite spots in my opinion, in Southern California.

-Teaming with volleyball matches, families in the waves, dogs walking their people, and views for days, this beach is the quintessential California scene.
+Filled with beach volleyball matches, families in the waves, dogs walking their people, and views for days, this beach is the quintessential California scene.

 There are restrooms and outdoor showers for washing off the sand at the end of the day.